 That’s why I believe it’s important to take whatever measures you can to regain control.
 Because even if it’s just for the placebo effect, the sheer act of doing something about your alopecia can have a positive result.

 Now, don’t get me wrong: this can get tiring.
 Expensive.
 And messy.

 I’ve tried all kinds of remedies.
 Stocking up on whatever pills and powders, lotions and potions I could get my hands on.
 Until my bathroom resembled a very hair-centric pharmacy!

 But one treatment really made a difference – hence the reason for this Nioxin shampoo review.

 Psst… If you want to read up on the full collection of Nioxin’s products, and learn a little bit more about the brand, check out this post instead.

-Update, June 2020: While Nioxin still delivers all the benefits I mention in the below post, it’s changed up its systems slightly.
+Update, June 2020: While Nioxin still delivers all the benefits I mention in this post, it’s changed up its systems slightly.
 It’s actually much easier to figure out which one is a better fit than it once was!
 So even though I talk about System 6 here, the one I’d use now – for natural hair with progressed thinning – is System 2.
-Check out their consultation tool if you’re not sure.

 If you haven’t heard of it before, Nioxin is a scalp treatment and hair care system launched in the ’80s.
 Its founder, Eva Graham, developed it after experiencing hair loss while pregnant.
 10 years later, Proctor and Gamble bought the company and the shampoo is still used in salons around the world as a hair-thickening solution.